loadingio/ldslider/README.md

 ## Restyling with CSS Variable

-Default colorschema of ldSlider can be changed with CSS variables by adding `tone` class along with `ldrs` class:
+Default colorschema of ldslider can be changed with CSS variables by adding `tone` class along with `ldrs` class:

     <div class="ldrs tone"> ... </div>